praisegeek/coursehunters-downloader/README.md

-# Codecourse Downloader
+# Codehunters Downloader

-*it seems vimeo.com (video stream provider) implemented rate limit.
-So you can get errors till figure out a new way.*
+*This program will work with a free user account.
+Although videos might return errors  for free users if it is locked to premium users only, so you may have to upgrade to a premium account and try again.*

-Download codecourse.com videos.
+Download codehunters.net videos.
 ![Screenshot](screenshot.png)
 ## Description
 Inspired from iamfreee/laracasts-downloader.
-Download or update your local catalogue with codecourse.com series.
+Download or update your local catalogue with codehunters.net series.

 If you dont want to save your username and password in configuration file just remove username and password settings from configuration file.
 It will ask your username and password after you run downloader.

-#### An account with an active subscription is necessary!
+#### An account with an active subscription is not necessary!

 ## Requirements
 - PHP >= 5.4